arevindh/pihole-speedtest/README.md

 ### Uninstall

 The Mod and only the Mod will be removed.
 Its history will be preserved.
+If you're using Docker, use the button in settings then revert the `build` back to the `image` (or just comment out the `RUN`) so the Mod doesn't reinstall.

 ```bash
 curl -sSLN https://github.com/arevindh/pi-hole/raw/master/advanced/Scripts/speedtestmod/mod.sh | sudo bash -s un